Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 # 5. Testing
 The final result of this project is a front-end web application based on the principles of user experience design, accessibility, and responsivity.
-This is a static front-end web application developed and implemented by using HTML and CSS with additional Bootstrap elements, so required testing was conducted on the basis of visual effects and website layout.
+**This is a static front-end web application developed and implemented by using HTML and CSS with additional Bootstrap elements**, so required testing was conducted on the basis of visual effects and website layout.

 _**General testing results:**_
 <hr>